CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 The Application that I decided to create was [The Accomplishment Cookie Jar](https://github.com/CodeHappy01/Live-Projects-for-The-Tech-Academy/tree/main/Accomplishment-CookieJar/AccomplishmentTracker).
 The main pupose of my application is to allow people to keep track of their accomplishments to give them a way to boost there confidence in the future, whenever in need.
 The idea of tracking accomplishments came from David Goggins [Cookie Jar theory](https://productiveclub.com/cookie-jar-method/#:~:text=The%20cookie%20jar%20method%20is%20a%20technique%20of,yourself%20of%20what%20you%20have%20achieved%20in%20life.)

 Although, from the very start, my site revolved around the Cookie Jar idea, it sorta accidently evolved into something much more.
-From a simple idea of having just the Cookie Jar that maybe let you drop an "accomplishment cookie" in it from a simple click...
+From a simple idea of having just the Cookie Jar that maybe let you drop an "accomplishment cookie" in it by a simple button click...

 (Drawing I made during brainstorming phase for my application topic)
 <img src="Accomplishment-CookieJar/images/ScreenShots/CookieJarDrawing.jpg" alt="Front-End" width="960" height="540">